aleksei-berezkin/typique/README.md

 ## Setup

-The steps below are for a simple project with one `tsconfig.json`.
-If you have multiple `tsconfig.json`, each TS project may require [names prefixing](./docs/Prefixing.md).
+The steps below are for a standalone small to medium-large project with one `tsconfig.json`.
+If your project is anything different, check the [Composing Class Names](./docs/ComposingClassNames.md) guide.

 ### 1. Install Laim